 Once you’re hooked, you can invest in the new canner and the accompanying canning accessories that will work best for you.
 Opening your first new canner is SO exciting!

 Before you look for new or used equipment, you should know what type of canner you will need.
 It will depend upon what types of fruits and produce you plan to preserve.
 Less acidic foods, like pears and meats, should be canned with a pressure canner, while more acidic produce, like tomatoes, can safely be processed with a water bath canner.
 Some canning pros have numerous types and sizes of canners, while some invest in a single, large, dual-purpose canner.
 It may help for you to do a bit of light research first.
 Any of the canning books in our Canning Library are full of helpful advice, recipes and illustrations.
 If you’d just like to get an idea of what’s involved, we have a number of blog articles on canning.
-Just click on the Latest News tab at the top of any of our pages and then search the blog for “canning” to find a wealth of information.

 Finally, a word on canning jars, lids and bands.
 The bands and the jars are reusable, while you should always use a new lid, or seal.
 These will also be a hefty investment in the beginning, though you can find them at garage sales, estate sales and flea markets or on sale at retail locations at the end of the season.
 If shopping for used jars, always run your finger along the top edges to check for chips.
 A chipped jar will not seal properly.
 You also want to ensure the jars are clear.
 If you find jars that appear to have a white film on them, do not buy them!
 This cannot be cleaned off and is not considered safe.
 Even new jars should be washed with warm soapy water and rinsed well prior to use.
 And then, as you give away your home-canned products (and you will), ask the recipients to kindly return the jars.
 They are usually more than happy to do so.